YashavikaSingh/rl_sequence_modeling_blog/index.md

 </figure>
 </div>

+**Axes:** X-axis: beam width K. Y-axis: compute cost in ms per episode (log scale).
+DT appears as a horizontal line (constant cost, one forward pass per step).

 **How it was calculated:** We measured actual inference times for both models.
 DT's cost = average latency per step × number of steps.
 TT's cost = episode time × beam width K (tested K=1,2,4,8,16,32), since each step requires K parallel forward passes.

-**Axes:** X-axis: beam width K. Y-axis: compute cost in ms per episode (log scale).
-DT appears as a horizontal line (constant cost, one forward pass per step).

 **Why this insight is novel:** While O(T) vs O(T×K) complexity is theoretically known, this provides empirical quantification of the actual trade-off, making cost-benefit decisions concrete for practitioners.

 **What it means:** TT's cost scales linearly with beam width—doubling K doubles compute.
 Higher K enables better planning but increases cost.
 DT maintains constant low cost but lacks beam search flexibility.
 Choose DT for real-time speed, TT for long-horizon quality.

-## Systematic Comparison
+### Systematic Comparison: All Three Models

 Based on our analysis, here's a systematic comparison of when each sequence modeling approach is most appropriate: